Whenever we’re feeling saucy, we like to dig into a slice of local pizza.

 Baldinucci Pizza Romana, 3300 Bee Caves Rd., Ste. #110, West Lake Hills

-This family-owned spot specializes in Roman pizza, which is made on a thick and airy crust, and also offers a collection of imported wines.
+This family-owned spot specializes in Roman pizza, which is made on a thick and airy crust, and offers a collection of imported wines.

 Have your pizza and eat it too at Pedroso’s, which serves strombolis and calzones, plus New York-style, Sicilian-style, grandma-style, and American-style pizza.
 Pro tip: don’t skip the cannolis.

-Roppolo’s Pizzeria, five locations
+Roppolo’s Pizzeria, four locations

 This local pizzeria sells slices out of windows, trucks, and standalone shops to get pies in the hands of Austinites, often those in West Campus and on 6th Street.